 —J. Whitridge Williams (1903)

 There is virtually nothing from the first edition of Williams’ 1903 textbook that addresses the common anemias of pregnancy.
 Only pernicious anemia is devoted two paragraphs to say it occasionally appeared in pregnancy.
 Today, it is well known that pregnant women are susceptible to hematological abnormalities that may affect any woman of childbearing age.
 These include chronic disorders such as hereditary anemias, immunological thrombocytopenia, and malignancies such as leukemias and lymphomas.
 Other disorders arise during pregnancy because of pregnancy-induced demands.
 Two examples are iron deficiency and megaloblastic anemias.
 Pregnancy may also unmask underlying hematological disorders.
 Finally, any hematological disease may first arise during pregnancy.
 Importantly, pregnancy induces physiological changes that often confuse the diagnosis of these hematological disorders and assessment of their treatment (Chap.
-4).
+4, Hematological Changes).

-Normal values for concentrations of many cellular elements during pregnancy are listed in the Appendix.
+Normal values for concentrations of many cellular elements during pregnancy are listed in the Appendix (Serum and Blood Constituents).
 The Centers for Disease Control and Prevention (1998) defined anemia in iron-supplemented pregnant women using a cutoff of the 5th percentile—11 g/dL in the first and third trimesters, and 10.5 g/dL in the second trimester (Fig. 56-1).
 The modest fall in hemoglobin levels and hematocrit values during pregnancy is caused by a relatively greater expansion of plasma volume compared with the increase in red cell volume.
 The disproportion between the rates at which plasma and erythrocytes are added to the maternal circulation is greatest during the second trimester.
 Late in pregnancy, plasma expansion essentially ceases, while hemoglobin mass continues to accrue.